How to compare car loans

 What to look for when comparing car loans

 - Early exit/extra repayment penalties: Paying extra on a car loan can help you get ahead on your repayments, or even pay your car off early, which can reduce the interest you’re charged.
 However, your lender may charge fees for these features.

-- Redraw facility: If you make extra car loan payments, a redraw facility will allow you to take this money back out if you need it.
+- Redraw facility: If you make extra car loan repayments, a redraw facility will allow you to take this money back out if you need it.
 Just check the lender's terms and conditions.

 - Personal Property Securities Register (PPSR) check: If you're buying a used car, it's important to check if it has money owing on it from a previous owner, also known as a financial encumbrance.
 You can organise a PPSR check (formerly known as a REVS check) before getting your car loan.
 Your lender may be able to handle this for you, though they may charge a fee.

-- Terms and conditions: You will need to examine the terms and conditions of every car loan you consider to understand all the fees and costs involved, as well as the features.
+- Terms and conditions: As with any financial product, it's important to examine the terms and conditions of every car loan you consider to understand all the fees and costs involved, as well as the features.

 RateCity compares loans from a range of different lenders all in one place, so you can look at them side by side.
 This can save time and quickly deliver the information you need to make a more informed decision.

 Once you've looked at the available rates, and have compared other features, costs and benefits, you can narrow down your car loan shortlist before submitting a loan application.